 Candidates are required to have a doctoral degree in Computer Science, Applied Mathematics, Statistics or another field of science or engineering, as well as programming skills in some programming language.

-In addition, we seek candidates with a demonstrated record of successful teaching at the undergraduate or graduate level and experience developing courses in computational science and engineering or data science.
+In addition, we seek candidates with a strong record of teaching at the graduate level and experience developing courses in computational science and engineering or data science.
 Broad knowledge in the computational methods and approaches required for modeling, exploration and analysis of data, documented through scientific publications, or patents and projects executed in an industrial setting is a benefit.
 Candidates with documented ability to mentor graduate students, excellent communication, writing, and presentation skills and a strong commitment to education and mentoring are preferred.